simrb/simrb-doc/modules/system/README.md

 	file - media files

-	logs - record the status of operation action
+	mark - record the status of operation action

 	user - user, just user account, password, and so on